 If you do not agree with the first level claim appeal decision, a second level internal appeal may be requested.
-Second level appeals must be requested in writing (or orally if an urgent review is requested) and mailed to Yale Health within 60 days of receipt of the first level claim appeal determination.
-Mail your appeal and documentation to the Yale Health Patient Representative/Attn: Appeal/ P.O.
-Box 208217/New Haven, CT 06520-8217.
+Second level appeals must be requested in writing (or verbally if an urgent review is requested) and mailed to Yale Health within 60 days of receipt of the first level claim appeal your appeal and documentation to the Yale Health Patient determination.
+Mail Representative/Attn: Appeal/ P.O.
+Box 208237/New Haven, CT 06520-8237.
 Your request should include:

-- Steps previously taken; - Any additional documentation supporting the second level claim appeal;
+- Steps previously taken;

+- Any additional documentation supporting the second-level claim appeal;

-And the reason for further appeal.
+- The reason for further appeal.

-The Yale Health Referrals Review Committee will review the appeal within 30 days of receipt of the complete appeal request, including any documents that you want the committee to consider.
+The Yale Health Claims Review Committee will review the appeal within 30 days of receipt of the complete appeal request, including any documents that you want the committee to consider.
 A written determination will be mailed to the member within 1 business day from the date the appeal decision was made.

-Third Level External Review
+Third-Level External Review